Key Points

 How long is the family register valid for overseas submission?

-| Receiving Authority | Typical Validity |
+| Receiving Authority | Document Recency Review |

 |---|---|

-| Immigration New Zealand / New Zealand receiving authorities | Varies by receiving authority and document purpose |
+| Immigration New Zealand / New Zealand receiving authorities | Varies by receiving authority, visa type, application category, and planned submission date |

 I live overseas.
 Can I obtain a Japanese family register and have it apostilled?